How Much Water Does Your Pool Actually Hold?

 To find the volume of any pool in gallons, you must first calculate its cubic footage.
 A standard conversion factor bridges the gap between cubic feet and liquid gallons.
 One cubic foot of water holds approximately 7.48 gallons.
 For simplicity, most pool professionals round this to 7.5 gallons per cubic foot.

-According to Pool Research, the foundational rectangular-pool formula multiplies surface area by depth, then uses 7.5 to estimate gallons.
+According to Pool Volume Calculator: How Much Water Is In Your Pool?, the foundational rectangular pool formula multiplies surface area by depth, then uses 7.5 to estimate gallons.

 Finding Average Depth